JJavierga/lanenet-lane-detection/README.md

 ```
 python tools/make_tusimple_tfrecords.py
 ```

+ EYE: Binary and segmentation images must be B&W and all images should have at least one power line because its absence leads to NaN training cost.

 #### Train model
 In my experiment the training epochs are 80010, batch size is 4, initialized learning rate is 0.001 and use polynomial